-The patrol area of the Department of Campus Safety includes the entire campus including the public sidewalk, street and opposite sidewalk on the 43rd street, 39th street and Morgan Ave borders.
-Officers may patrol additional areas in the immediate vicinity but would call any concerns in to the Milwaukee Police Department, Greenfield Police Department, or other appropriate agency.
-Alverno College does not have an existing Memorandum of Understanding (MOU) with the Milwaukee Police Department nor the Greenfield Police Department.
+CSD's approved patrol area includes the entire Milwaukee campus including the public sidewalks, streets, and opposite sidewalks on the 43rd Street, 39th Street, and Morgan Ave borders.
+Officers may patrol additional areas in the immediate vicinity but would call and report any concerns to the Milwaukee Police Department, Greenfield Police Department, or other appropriate agencies.
+Alverno College does not have an existing Memorandum of Understanding (MOU) with the Milwaukee Police Department or the Greenfield Police Department at this time.
 Alverno College does have an MOU with nearby schools for evacuation and emergency response assistance.